kiranmak/draft-km-detnet-for-ocn.md/draft-km-detnet-for-ocn.md

 --- abstract

-Remote industrial processes enable control & operations from the software-defined application logic.
-In order to support process automation remotely, not only Deterministic Networks (DetNet) are needed but an interface between the application endpoints to the devices over a DetNet infrastructure is also required.
-This document describes an interface to deterministic networks from the view of endpoints to support process control and operations.
+This document describes an application programming interface with a deterministic network domain.
+The API is used to select (or map) services in the Deterministic Network architecture.
 --- middle

 # Introduction {#intro}